arcade-smasher/tunnel/guide.md

 ### What if a link doesn't work?

 If a link doesn't work, the likeliest reason is that it just got blocked.
 It will be removed from the Tunnel shortly.

+## Changelog page

+If you noticed the help button, you probably noticed the changelog button in the top right corner.
+It is just a changelog, listing what updates tunnel has gone through.
+There is a button to see advanced updates, which shows advanced updates that might not be full releases.